sojida/Javascript-Data-Structures/Stack/README.md

 In Javascript, Stacks are easy to implement with the in built Array Data Structure.
 Arrays in JS comes with out of the box functions such a pop and push.
 This can be used to simulate a Stack.
 The memory of the stack is dynamic being the JS is a dynamic language but can be limited if conditioned.

-One of the things to note about stacks is that it really helpful when you need to remember to order of a list of item.

 ## Basic Operations of Stack Data Structure
 The basic operations of the Stack includes: